Various Positions: Covers

 The unusually straightforward love song "Coming Back to You" was covered by both Trisha Yearwood and Martin L. Gore on the Cohen tribute album Tower of Song.
 "If It Be Your Will" also appears on Tower of Song, performed by Jann Arden.
-The song was further covered by Antony and the Johnsons frontwoman Antony Hegarty for a 2005 documentary, I'm Your Man.
+The song was further covered by Anohni and the Johnsons frontwoman Anohni Hegarty for a 2005 documentary, Leonard Cohen: I'm Your Man.
 Ron Sexsmith performed "Heart With No Companion" on his eponymous 1995 release.
-In 2004, jazz singer Madeleine Peyroux covered "Dance Me to the End of Love" on her album "Careless Love"; the version even became a hit in Brazil.
+In 2004, jazz singer Madeleine Peyroux covered "Dance Me to the End of Love" on her album Careless Love; the version even became a hit in Brazil.
 The best-known, and most-covered song on the album, however, is "Hallelujah", having been recorded by John Cale, Jeff Buckley (in one of the song's most acclaimed versions), and many others.
 "Hallelujah", "Dance Me to the End of Love" and "If It Be Your Will" all appear on the Canadian singer Patricia O'Callaghan's fifth solo album Matador: The Songs of Leonard Cohen released in 2011.

 Track listing

-All songs written by Leonard Cohen.
+All songs are written by Leonard Cohen.